Infrared problem in perturbative quantum field theory: Construction of S-matrix and interacting fields

 \subsection{Coulomb phase}

 In this section we investigate the properties of the relativistic Coulomb phase which will be used in our definition of the modified scattering matrix in the scalar model and QED.
-In order to motivate its definition, stated below, let us consider the system of non-relativistic quantum-mechanical particles interacting via the Coulomb potential.
-As showed in~\cite{dollard1966adiabatic}, one can construct the modified scattering operator for this systems using the method of the adiabatic switching of the interaction.
+In order to motivate its definition, stated below, let us consider a system of non-relativistic quantum-mechanical particles interacting via the Coulomb potential.
+As showed in~\cite{dollard1966adiabatic}, one can construct the modified scattering operator for this systems using the method of the adiabatic switching of the interaction\footnote{Using the adiabatic switching is not necessary~\cite{dollard1964asymptotic}.}.
 For simplicity, let us assume that there are only two particles of the same mass $\mass$ and denote by $\vec x_1$, $\vec x_2$ and $\vec p_1$, $\vec p_2$ their position and momenta operators.
 The modified scattering matrix can be obtained by the following adiabatic limit

 where $S_\epsilon$ is the standard scattering matrix for particles interacting via the time-dependent potential $\re^{-\epsilon |t|} V(\vec{x}_1-\vec{x_2})$, where $V(\vec{x})$ is the Coulomb potential~\eqref{eq:Coulomb_hamiltonian}, and